XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 Multi-signing in Ripple is the act of [authorizing transactions](#authorizing-transactions) for the Ripple Consensus Ledger by using a combination of multiple secret keys.
 Multi-signing is due to be enabled by an [Amendment](concept-amendments.html) to the Ripple Consensus Protocol.
 You can use multi-signing in addition to, or instead of, a master key, a [regular key](#setregularkey), or both.

 The [SignerListSet transaction](#signerlistset) defines which addresses can authorize transactions from your address.
 You can include up to 8 addresses in a SignerList.
-You can achieve several different configurations using the weight and quorum values of the signer list.
+You can achieve several different configurations using the weight and quorum values of the SignerList.

 For more information, see [How to Multi-Sign](tutorial-multisign.html).